shayke223/JumpyJump/README.md

 # JumpyJump
-An indie game for mobile developed by Shay Maryuma.
+One of my mobile games that I have developed back in 2017.